Kanatello7/blog_aggregator/README.md

-# Gator - A Simple RSS Aggregator CLI
+# Blog_aggregator - A Simple RSS Aggregator CLI

-`gator` is a command-line RSS feed aggregator written in Go as part of the Boot.dev "Learn Go" course.
+`blog_aggregator` is a command-line RSS feed aggregator written in Go as part of the Boot.dev "Learn Go" course.
 It allows you to manage users, add RSS feeds, scrape them periodically, and browse posts — all stored in a local PostgreSQL database.

 ## Features